World faces ‘impossible’ task at post-Paris climate talks

 Poland could end up playing a crucial role in bringing opposing sides together.
 The country has already presided over three previous rounds of climate talks, and its heavy reliance on carbon-intensive coal for energy is forcing Warsaw to mull some tough measures in the years ahead.

-Still, in another part of the city, some 1,500 miners continue to extract thousands of tons of coal daily.
+Yet elsewhere in the city, 1,500 miners still extract thousands of tons of coal daily.
+Poland also still depends on coal for some 80 percent of its energy needs.

-Poland intends to send a signal that their future, and by extension that of millions of others whose jobs are at risk from decarbonization, isn’t being forgotten.
+Poland intends to send a signal that the miners’ futures, and those of millions of others whose jobs are at risk from decarbonization, are not being forgotten.
 During the first week of talks, leaders are expected to sign a Polish-backed declaration calling for a ‘just transition’ that will “create quality jobs in regions affected by transition to a low-carbon economy.”

 “(I) hope that parties will be able to reach a compromise and that we will be able to say that Katowice contributed positively to this global effort,” Kurtyka said.